manojDOX/SQL-Health-Care-DB-Practice/README.md

 ## 💡 How to Use

 1. Clone or fork the repository.
-2. Use the provided SQL table schema to create your database in PostgreSQL.
+2. Use the provided SQL table schema to create your database in PostgreSQL(File: healthcare_database_table.sql).
 3. Practice by writing and running SQL queries based on the above questions.

 ---